rjacobsen0/NonprofitDonationForm/README.md

 Information), we will ask the user to create a password and make it a real secure account before a new philanthropist donates.

 Can we de-dup on the fly when a donor returns without logging in?
+Perhaps we force a login before donating.

 As a new philanthropist can I create a new account before making a donation or is making a donation the only way to create an account?